-By BILL HAYDEN Gannett News Service
+By BILL HAYDEN

-When "W.E.B." became the first television network - or rather series about a network - in the history of the medium to be canceled, a number of people were very interested in what series would replace it.
+When "W.E.B." - the series about a television network - was canceled, a number of people were very interested in what series would replace it.

 After all, Fred Silverman - the new NBC president - had successfully made CBS the network equated with sophisticated entertainment and given ABC the image of the place to turn for lightweight escapist fare.
 And he's been saying he intends to make NBC synonymous with quality television programs.